Lots of founders come to me for advice on big deals that they’re trying to close.

 A lot of times they describe how they met with a buyer from a huge corporation, demoed their products, answered all initial questions, and seem to be getting some good buying signals.

-They just finished their first really good initial meetings and then send follow-up emails to schedule the next face-to-face—and now they enter uncharted territory.
+They just finished their first really good initial meetings and they sent follow-up emails to schedule the next face-to-face—and now they’ve entered uncharted territory.

 - Is this deal really realistic?

 - What do I need to do next to make this happen?

 - Are they really interested or just being nice to us?

 - When and how should I follow up?
 Should I wait until they get back to me or be proactive?
 If so, how proactive?

 At that point, I ask them if they took the chance to actually have the potential customer describe to them in detail what it will take for them to become a customer.
 Most salespeople don’t.
 And that’s the problem.